Battle off Samar: Taffy 3's losses

 At around the same time, Samuel B. Roberts closed to point blank range and took Chikuma under fire.
 Chikuma turned to engage, but could score no hits as Samuel B. Roberts was now so close that Chikumas 8-inch (203 mm) guns could not be pressed down low enough for an accurate shot.
 Heermann also took Chikuma under fire, and 5-inch (127 mm) shell hits began to pile up on the leading Japanese heavy cruiser while the Americans took little damage in turn.

 At 08:20, Kongō briefly shot at Johnston, and in turn had forty 5-inch (127 mm) shells launched back at her.
 At 08:23, Kongō fired on Gambier Bay and claimed gunnery hits.
 Kongō probably witnessed the hits scored by Yamato, which matched the range, bearing, and firing angle of said hits.
 At 08:30, Kalinin Bays break ended as the light cruiser Yahagi, leading the destroyers Yukikaze, Isokaze, Urakaze and Nowaki, fired a spread of 24 torpedoes at 15,000 yards, some of which came dangerously close to hitting the carrier until fighters destroyed them with strafing runs.
 However, things went from bad to worse as Tone and Haguro had recommenced firing on Kalinin Bay, and to great effect.
 Most of next eleven 8-inch (203 mm) shell hits were scored after 08:40 when Tone and Haguro had closed to 10,100 yards.
-Many hits passed through the flight deck and hanger bay, starting a large fire, while near misses flooded seawater into the ship.
+Many hits passed through the flight deck and hangar bay, starting a large fire, while near misses flooded seawater into the ship.
 Most dangerously, an 8-inch (203 mm) shell holed Kalinin Bay below the waterline, passed through the ship, and detonated after coming out the other side and hitting the water, effectively acting as a near miss.
 This shell disabled the ship's fuel lines, shredded her forward bulkhead, and put the ship in serious danger.
 White Plains and Kitkun Bay meanwhile came under fire from Chōkai, which straddled both carriers multiple times.